 Applicants are expected to hold an associate of science or associate of arts from a regionally accredited college.
 New students entering the program with an AA degree may be required to take additional math and science courses.

-Eastern Florida State College is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+Eastern Florida State College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).